prakashmirji/hcp-ansible/README.md

           - delete cluster
           - update cluster
           - add/remove hosts
-  - I as a user wants to automate the LCM of the HPE container platform with playbooks
   - I as a k8s admin wants to create and manage tenants
+  - manage user roles

+### Use cases in mvp 2.0
+        TODO

 ### Pre-reqs
         - Linux machine with ansible 2.9.x and python3.8.2 ( tested with these versions but might work with other versions too)
         - 5 nodes with centos 7.6 or up or RHEL ( not tested on SLES)
         - epicctl tool
         - jq tool
+        - HPE CP bundle ( tested with pulling it from s3 bucket)

 ### How to setup your development env
         - TODO